phreed/freed-linkage-assembler/README.md

   * WebGME : via ClojureScript or Wisp.
   * FreeCAD : via Jython and Clojure.
   * BRL-CAD : via ?
+The implementation is proceeding but is not yet complete.
+Presently the coincident points are being placed.
+The higher joint, csys, has been implemented via a set of three point constraints.
+The line and plane primitive constraints will be implemented soon.
+The plan is to replace the vector based geometry with a geometric algebra implementation.

+This project is not ready for production use.

 References